zeeshan-amjad/Algorithms/README.md

 # Algorithms
-Some common algorithms for competitive proramming.
+Some common algorithms for competitive programming.